In this article

 Firefox is one of the few browsers that doesn't require a screen sharing extension, so for many users this a great choice if they don't have permission to install extensions on their browser.
 Where Firefox is lacking is in terms of customizing what you want to show your guests.
 At the moment, you can only select between which screen you want to share, and there aren't options to share only an application window or a tab in your browser.

 Vivaldi is built on top of the Chrome platform, so it offers the same sharing options that Chrome does!
-This does mean that Vivaldi requires the screen sharing extension to be installed, but comes with the added customization benefits.
+This does mean that older versions of Vivaldi will require the screen sharing extension to be installed.
+However if you're using the most up to date version of Vivaldi, you won't need to install the extension to share your screen.

 Opera is also built on the Chrome platform, so like Vivaldi it shares the same options as Chrome.
-Just like Vivaldi, it requires an extension to be installed before screen sharing will work.
+Just like Vivaldi, older versions of Opera require an extension to be installed before screen sharing will work.
+However if you're using the most up to date version of Opera, you won't need to install the extension to share your screen.

 Tips and Tricks